mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ...
 ```

-This would be an example base store, now on top of that I going to create an example cache layer:
+This would be an example base store, now on top of that I'm going to create an example Cache Layer:

 ```go
 ...